 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Avalara's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 116% in Q2.
-That means even if they didn't win any new customers, Avalara would have grown its revenue 16% year on year.
-Significantly up from the last quarter, this a good retention rate and a proof that Avalara's customers are satisfied with their software and are getting more value from it over time.
+Avalara's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 115% in Q1.
+That means even if they didn't win any new customers, Avalara would have grown its revenue 15% year on year.
+Trending up over the last year, this is a good retention rate and a proof that Avalara's customers are satisfied with their software and are getting more value from it over time.
 That is good to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Avalara's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 71.2% in Q2.
+Avalara's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 70.6% in Q1.

 Is Now The Time?

-The market is certainly expecting long term growth from Avalara given its price to sales ratio based on the next twelve months is 20.2.
+Avalara's price to sales ratio based on the next twelve months is 6.8x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that Avalara doesn't trade at a completely unreasonable price point.